tencentyun/intlcloud-documents/yehe_doc/开发者服务/云监控/操作指南/告警服务/告警通知/告警回调_intl_en.md

 > ?
 > - Currently, alarm callback does not have an authentication mechanism and does not support HTTP authentication.
-> - A failed alarm push will be retried up to 3 times, and the timeout period for each push request is 5 seconds.
+> - A failed alarm push can be retried up to three times, and each push request has a 5-second timeout period.
 > - When an alarm policy created by the user is triggered or the alarm is resolved, the alarm messages will be pushed through the API callbacks.
 API callbacks also support repeated alarms.
 > - The outbound IP of the Cloud Monitor callback API is dynamically and randomly allocated, so no specific IP information can be provided to you, but the IP port is fixed at 80.
 We recommend you configure a weighted opening policy in the security group based on port 80.
->
+> - Alarm callback currently doesn't support pushing notifications by notification period.
+This will be supported in the future.
+Please stay tuned.
 ## Directions

 1. Enter the [Notification Template](https://console.cloud.tencent.com/monitor/alarm2/notice) page in the Cloud Monitor console.